Internal

 In 1789, the "September Massacres" occurred when ordinary citizens in France executed over 1,000 prisoners who were mostly clergy & nobles

-The September Massacres, turned many people in France and Europe against the revolution
+The September Massacres turned many people in France & Europe against the revolution

-A series of elected legislatures then took control of the government
+After the September Massacres, a series of elected legislatures then took control of the govt

-King Louis XVI and his wife, Marie Antoinette, were executed
+King Louis XVI & his wife, Marie Antoinette, were executed

-Thousands of others met the same fate in a period called the Reign of Terror
+Thousands of others met their death in a period called the Reign of Terror

 The Assembly seized the property of the Roman Catholic Church